danog/MadelineProtoDocs/old_docs/API_docs_v43/methods/README.md

 * <a href="account.saveSecureValue.html" name="account.saveSecureValue">Securely save Telegram Passport document, for more info see the passport docs »: account.saveSecureValue</a>

+* <a href="phone.sendSignalingData.html" name="phone.sendSignalingData">Send VoIP signaling data: phone.sendSignalingData</a>

 * <a href="messages.sendMedia.html" name="messages.sendMedia">Send a media: messages.sendMedia</a>

 * <a href="messages.sendInlineBotResult.html" name="messages.sendInlineBotResult">Send a result obtained using messages.getInlineBotResults: messages.sendInlineBotResult</a>

-* <a href="messages.sendMultiMedia.html" name="messages.sendMultiMedia">Send an album of media: messages.sendMultiMedia</a>
+* <a href="messages.sendMultiMedia.html" name="messages.sendMultiMedia">Send an album or grouped media: messages.sendMultiMedia</a>

 * <a href="payments.sendPaymentForm.html" name="payments.sendPaymentForm">Send compiled payment form: payments.sendPaymentForm</a>